This is the second charter for the Web Services Description Working Group. The previous charter is still available.

 The remainder of this section describes the requirements and deliverables in more detail.

-The Working Group shall start by developing a requirements document detailing and refining the scope of its work, which is the scope of the WSDL 1.1 specification.
-It will then proceed by evaluating the technical solutions offered by WSDL 1.1.
+The Working Group started by developing a requirements document detailing and refining the scope of its work, which is the scope of the WSDL 1.1 specification .
+It then proceeded by evaluating the technical solutions offered by WSDL 1.1.

 If in this process the Working Group finds solutions that are agreed to be improvements over solutions suggested by WSDL 1.1, those improved solutions should be used.
 However, the Working Group should not make arbitrary changes, i.e. without technical reasons, and it should be easy to convert a WSDL 1.1 description into the new format designed.